VRConservation/geosp/chapters/06_sql.md

 ![Lewis pic](https://upload.wikimedia.org/wikipedia/commons/thumb/c/c7/Lewis%27s_Woodpecker.jpg/330px-Lewis%27s_Woodpecker.jpg)

 If you install the Geo Data Viewer plugin for VS Code it will let you quickly view spatial datasets in a kepler.gl viewer.
-For example right clicking on the Lewis's Woodpecker CSV file in the test folder (if you've cloned this repo) and selecting View Map will give you
+For example right clicking on the Lewis's Woodpecker csv file in the test folder (if you've cloned this repo) and selecting View Map will give you

 ![lewo](https://i.imgur.com/cb48hqP.png)

-The Lewis's csv file is quite large but DuckDB runs through it 140k rows quickly.
+The Lewis's csv file is quite large but DuckDB runs through its ~140k rows quickly.
 First import the packages and connect to DuckDB

 ```python
 # Import and connect